What Is Visual Communication?

 For the average human, the overload becomes stifling.
 For employees, constant distraction and unessential information slows down productivity and focus.
 In a company, thousands of messages get lost in translation.

-How can we keep evolving our communication styles to improve our connectivity, as opposed to feeling overwhelmed or disengaged?
+So as organizations, we must ask ourselves, how can we keep evolving our communication styles to improve our connectivity, as opposed to feeling overwhelmed or disengaged?

 For those with crucial messages to communicate, how can we reach an oversaturated audience amidst the media madness in an effective, efficient, and engaging way?